nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/nuxeo-studio-release-notes.md

 tree_item_index: 730
 ---

-Discover which changes we brought in our recent Nuxeo Studio updates.
+Discover the changes we brought in our latest Nuxeo Studio updates.

 ## January 7, 2019